J-c0d3-4Fun/python-fun/readme.md

 - The while loop runs as long as, or while, a certain condition is true.
 - You can use a while loop to count up through a series of numbers

+Flag
+- acts as a signal to the program.